venunathan12/BrainCooked/README.md

 The GenTemplate.py file can be run to generate Template.txt file.

 The WriteIns.py file when run will load Template.txt and Compiled.txt and produce Instruction.txt, which can be executed with the Brainf**k interpreter when run with the binary in the same directory.

+The default instruction limit is 256 lines.
+But it can be improved by increasing the AddrSize variables in the python files.

 ## TLDR